 Alternatively, electroless and dull nickel plating offers improved resistance to corrosion with a less mirror-like appearance.
 Nickel plating can provide a lustrous, metallic, silver coating with a gold tinge.
 In addition, you can combine a semi-bright and bright nickel plating for an increase in corrosion resistance and levelling of the resulting surface.

 Tin plating provides a silvery-white appearance and is used to prevent corrosion.
 This plating finish is great for steel containers and machine parts used in the food industry.
-The tin bonds readily to iron and is suitable for plating mild steel, copper alloys, lead, and brass.
+You’ll typically find tin plating on stainless steel, mild steel, copper alloys, lead, and brass as tin bonds readily to iron.

 Items you intend to electroplate should be cleaned first to remove oil, caked-on grease, pickling, and any rust.
 Cleaning will ensure any residual substances left behind from sandblasting are removed.
 We would provide you with this service.